piouson/kubernetes-bootcamp/README.md

   ![image](https://user-images.githubusercontent.com/17856665/184899506-47878132-dc9b-4a6a-8491-080fe56c6261.png)
 </details>

-### Lab 12.1.
+### Lab 13.1.
 Using kubectl proxy to access the API

 Rather than run `kubectl` commands directly, we can use `kubectl` as a reverse proxy to provide the location and authenticate requests.
 See [access the API using kubectl proxy](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#using-kubectl-proxy) for more details.

-You may follow the [official "accessing the rest api" docs](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#directly-accessing-the-rest-api)
+You may follow the [official _accessing the rest api_ docs](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#directly-accessing-the-rest-api)

 1. Expose the API with `kube-proxy`
 2. Confirm k8s version information with `curl`